CtrlK

 Suggestions

-Add an explicit 'Use when...' clause with natural trigger scenarios, e.g., 'Use when the user needs to handle OAuth redirects, process authorization callbacks, exchange auth codes for tokens, or set up OAuth callback endpoints.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user needs to handle OAuth redirects, process authorization callbacks, exchange auth codes for tokens, or set up OAuth callback endpoints.'

 DimensionReasoningScore